oshailesh/customerCrud/README.md

 ## License

-This project is licensed under the Shailesh Nair - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Shailesh Nair -
 ## Acknowledgments

 * Hat tip to anyone whose code was used